-- 1. Catholic children who are looked after or Catholic children who were previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order. (see notes 2&3) - 2.
+- 1. Catholic looked after and previously looked after students (see notes 2&3) - 2.
 Other Catholic students. (see note 3) - 3.
 Other looked after and previously looked after students. (see note 2) - 4.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 5.
 Children of a member of school staff who has been employed at the school for two or more years at the time of the application for admission to the school is made. (see note 10) - 6.
 Students of other Christian denominations whose membership is evidenced by a minister or faith leader (see note 6) - 7.
 Any other students